-Saunders’s Gull Chroicocephalus saundersi 黑嘴鷗
+Saunders’s Gull Saundersilarus saundersi 黑嘴鷗

 Category I. Uncommon winter visitor to Deep Bay.
 Numbers have declined substantially since the mid-1990s.